Apply for Cost-Share Support

 Apply for Financial Assistance

-• Then, once technical and financial assistance are secured and a Landowner Agreement Form is signed, onsite project implementation can begin!
-The landowner agreement form requires project monitoring allowance by the California Department of Fish and Wildlife (CDFW) for 10 years post-project.
-Typically, monitoring consists of one to two CDFW staff members visiting project sites once yearly to take photos.
+- Then, once technical and financial assistance are secured and a Landowner Agreement Form is signed, onsite project implementation can begin!
+The agreement requires landowners to allow the California Department of Fish and Wildlife (CDFW) to monitor the project for 10 years.
+Typically, monitoring consists of one or two CDFW staff members visiting project sites once yearly to take photos.

 Ready to explore financial assistance options?